TheresaLui/SelfHelpContent_v2/articles/microsoft.virtualmachines.rca.tdp/virtualmachine-tdp-rca-hyper-v-driver-did-not-present.md

 # We ran diagnostics on your resource and found an issue

 <!--issueDescription-->
 We have detected that the deployment for virtual machine **<!--$vmname-->Virtual machine<!--/$vmname-->** initiated at **<!--$StartTime-->StartTime<!--/$StartTime--> (UTC)** failed because a DVD drive wasn't presented to the VM.
-This issue is commonly caused when an older Linux kernels installed or the Linux Integration Service drivers are not installed or outdated.
+This issue is commonly caused when an older Linux kernel is installed or the Linux Integration Service drivers are not installed or outdated.
 <!--/issueDescription-->

 We recommend that you update any custom images that may be used in future deployments to avoid this issue.
 If this is a Marketplace image, we recommend reaching out to the publisher directly.<br>